Alex Jones’ Infowars files for bankruptcy protection

-AUSTIN, Texas (AP) — Infowars has filed for Chapter 11 bankruptcy protection as the website’s founder and conspiracy theorist Alex Jones faces defamation lawsuits over his comments that the Sandy Hook Elementary School shooting was a hoax.
+AUSTIN, Texas (AP) — Alex Jones’ company Infowars has filed for bankruptcy protection after the conspiracy theorist lost defamation lawsuits over his comments that the 2012 Sandy Hook Elementary School massacre was a hoax.

-The bankruptcy filing Sunday in Texas puts civil litigation on hold while the business reorganizes its finances.
-The filing came a week before a jury in Texas was set to begin considering how much money Jones, who has already lost the defamation lawsuits, should pay the families of Sandy Hook victims.
+Jones filed for Chapter 11 protection in Texas and told his listeners Monday he was “totally maxed out” financially.
+He urged his audience to contribute money or buy products off his Infowars website.

+Attorneys for Sandy Hook families have accused Jones of trying to hide millions of dollars in assets as juries later this year are set to determine how much he should pay in damages.

-In its court filing, Infowars said it had estimated assets of $50,000 or less and estimated liabilities of $1 million to $10 million.
-Creditors listed in the bankruptcy filing include relatives of some of the 20 children and six educators killed in the 2012 school massacre in Connecticut.
+Infowars told the bankruptcy court it had estimated assets of $50,000 or less and estimated liabilities of $1 million to $10 million.
+Creditors listed in the filing include relatives of some of the 20 children and six educators killed in the 2012 school massacre in Connecticut.

+Two other companies with ties to Jones, Prison Planet TV and IW Health, also filed for bankruptcy.

+An attorney for InfoWars did not return messages seeking comment but Jones has addressed the bankruptcy in recent days on his show.
+He has been banned from major social media platforms for hate speech and abusive behavior.

 “Alex Jones is just delaying the inevitable: a public trial in which he will be held accountable for his profit-driven campaign of lies against the Sandy Hook families who have brought this lawsuit,” said Christopher Mattei, who represents the families in a Connecticut lawsuit against Jones.